|

 the followers generated by an advertisement

-won't be as interested and active as the fans that followed a
+won't be as interested and active as the fans who followed a

 Another example, roughly speaking, is a playlist with 100,000

-streams per day on a track placed on top of the playlist, 50-250
+streams per day on a track placed at the top of the playlist, 50-250

 streams per day for the middle-class placements,

 and less streams as we go down the playlist.
-Based on that stats you can
+Based on those statistics you can

-check the legitimacy of a playlist after a couple of days while
+check the legitimacy of a playlist after a couple of days of

 "listeners" to the "streams" of a track in your